dmwit/maryodel/protocol/README.md

 appropriately formatted sequences as described in the "Conventions" section or immediately following the instantiation format.
 For example, the format

-    players <integer>
+    frame <integer>

-indicates that valid messages for this verb are `players `, then a non-empty sequence of digits as described by the term "integer" in the "Conventions" section, then a message separator.
+indicates that valid messages for this verb are `frame `, then a non-empty sequence of digits as described by the term "integer" in the "Conventions" section, then a message separator.